|Nutrition Facts (per serving)|

-Remove the fish from the marinade, pour the marinade into a saucepan, and boil for 5 minutes.
+Remove the fish from the marinade, pour the marinade into a saucepan, and boil the marinade for 5 minutes.

 Place fish on a well-oiled grill or grilling basket.
 Grill over medium coals for about 3 to 5 minutes on one side, basting frequently with the boiled marinade.

 Turn and cook for 3 to 5 minutes longer, or until the fish is nicely grilled on the outside.
 Tuna should still be pink in the center.
 Salmon should flake easily with a fork and will be opaque.

 Place the fish in a non-stick baking pan or nonstick oven-safe skillet (salmon should be skin-side down).
 Place the pan or skillet in a preheated 450 F oven.

 Bake salmon for about 12 to 15 minutes and tuna for 8 to 12 minutes.
 Salmon should be cooked through and will flake easily with a fork inserted into the center and twisted slightly.
 Tuna should begin to flake but should still be pink in the center.
 Serve the grilled or baked fish with your favorite sides.